GetStream/stream-chat-android/docusaurus/docs/Android/ui/setup.md

 ```
 See the [releases](https://github.com/GetStream/stream-chat-android/releases) page for the latest version number.

 If you prefer to use low-level chat Client only with Offline support library you can include those dependencies directly instead of the whole UI package.

 ## Initializing SDK

-As a first step, you need to initialize each of the SDK components.
-Most of the times, this will happen only once in the _Application_ class:
+First, initialize each of the SDK components.  will happen only once in the _Application_ class:

 ```kotlin
 val client = ChatClient.Builder(apiKey = "apiKey", appContext = applicationContext)
     .logLevel(ChatLogLevel.ALL)